AMWA-TV/bcp-005-02/docs/NMOS-With-IPMX-HKEP.md

 Nodes capable of receiving HDCP encrypted streams using the IPMX/HKEP protocol MUST have Receiver resources in the IS-04 Node API.

-Nodes compliant with this specification MUST implement IS-04 v1.3 or higher and IS-05 v1.1 or higher.
+Nodes compliant with this specification MUST implement [IS-04][] v1.3 or higher and [IS-05][] v1.1 or higher.

+As HDCP encryption applies only to audio and video streams using an RTP transport, any Receiver whose Flow `format` is neither `urn:x-nmos:format:audio` nor `urn:x-nmos:format:video`, or whose `transport` is neither `urn:x-nmos:transport:rtp` nor one of its subclassifications, and any Sender whose Flow `format` is neither `urn:x-nmos:format:audio` nor `urn:x-nmos:format:video`, or whose `transport` is neither `urn:x-nmos:transport:rtp` nor one of its subclassifications, MUST NOT implement this specification.

 ## HKEP